scmacdon/AWSTracker/BlogApp/Readme.md

 # Creating a Job Posting Site using Amazon Aurora and Amazon Translation Services

-You can create a web application that stores and queries data by using the Amazon Aurora service.
+You can create a web application that stores and queries data by using Amazon Aurora.
 The application created in this AWS tutorial is a job posting web application that lets an employer, an administrator, or human resources staff alert employees or the public about a job opening within a company.

 **Note**: Amazon Aurora (Aurora) is a fully managed relational database engine that's compatible with MySQL and PostgreSQL.
 For more information, see [What is Amazon Aurora?](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html).